Rectangle Tiling Binary Arrays: The Boundaries and Their Shadows

 \section{The Boundaries and Their Shadows}

-In this section we define a sequence of (vertical) \emph{boundaries} and their \emph{shadows}.
 Let us assume that we want to design an $\alpha$-approximation algorithm for the \RTILE problem.
 Hence the weight of any tile must not exceed $\alpha L$.
 In other words, we want to obtain an $\alpha L$-partitioning for $A$.

-Each boundary is a distinct column of $A$.
-If boundary $B_i$ corresponds to column $A[k]$, then we denote it as $b_i=k$.
-Thus $B_i=A[b_i]$.
-The shadow $B'_i=A[b'_i]$ of boundary $B_i$ is equal to either $B_i$ or the column succeeding $B_i$.
-We say that boundary $B_i$ is { of type} $j$, denoted as $t(B_i)=j$, if its weight satisfies $\lfloor \frac{w(B_i)}{\alpha L} \rfloor =j-1$.
+To help find such a partitioning we are going to make use of a sequence of (vertical) \emph{boundaries} and their \emph{shadows}.
+The vertical boundaries and shadows of array $A$ are defined iteratively below.
+Each boundary and each shadow is a distinct column of $A$.
+The $i$-th boundary of $A$ is denoted as $B_i=A[b_i]$, i.e., $B_i$ is the $b_i$-th column of $A$ (or equivalently, $B_i=A[k]$, where $k=b_i$).
+Similarly, the $i$-th shadow of $A$ is denoted as $B'_i=A[b'_i]$.
+The number of boundaries and their shadows depends on the weight and structure of $A$.
+The shadow $B'_i=A[b'_i]$ is equal to either $B_i$ or the column succeeding $B_i$, i.e. either $b'_i=b_i$, or $b'_i=b_i+1$.
+For each boundary $B_i$ we define its {\em type} - we say that boundary $B_i$ is { of type} $j$, denoted as $t(B_i)=j$, if its weight satisfies $\lfloor \frac{w(B_i)}{\alpha L} \rfloor =j-1$.